 Module Objective: To provide an overview of contemporary social theory with a view to clarifying the principles of theory construction.
 Module Content: This module provides a general yet contextually sensitive overview of the contemporary landscape of Social Theory, across a range of paradigms and perspectives from the 20th and 21st century.
-The major theoretical traditions are covered in a way that allows the student to develop an understanding both of leading authors and of basic concepts and theoretical models taking into account recent developments in social theory, for instance, the cultural turn, pragmatic sociology, actor network theory, discourse analysis, psychoanalytic approaches, intersectionalism, post-structuralism and beyond.
+The major theoretical traditions are covered in a way that allows the student to develop an understanding both of leading authors and of basic concepts and theoretical models taking into account recent developments in social theory.
 Connections between social theory and modes of enquiry and methods of research will be highlighted in the course.
 Learning Outcomes: On successful completion of this module, students should be able to: